mattTea/magnetism/README.md

 Magnetism Neto Learning
 =======================

-README foe the final engineering project
+README for the final engineering project